LeKovr/siwemon/README.md

 This is a service which
 * makes requests to website via curl
 * save request timing to file
-* shows timings as graph
+* shows timings as graph via nginx docker container

 ## License